wdemp/ComptiaSec-/README.md

 ## Hashing vs encryption
 - Encryption can be reversed with password / keys
 - Hashes are one way operations.
 Although you can use rainbow tables to find existing hashes and crack passwords

+Mail Certificates:
+Base64-encoded certificate file, such as a PEM-encoded X509 certificate; used to authenticate a secure website; typically imported from a Unix-based Apache Web server and compatible with OpenSSL applications.